 Returning the Exam to Testing Institution

 We cannot pay for postage or other shipping charges.
 We will not photocopy or keep copies of exams on file.
 We cannot fax any correspondence, forms, or letters of confirmation outside of our local area codes.
 However, we can fax or scan completed tests back to the school.
 If we are required to mail the completed exam back to the testing institution, the student or testing institution must provide the envelope or package, as well as postage and the cost of a tracking number if such is required by the student or testing institution.
 If the student is allowed to fax a copy of test back to the testing institution, please include a note to that effect with the testing materials you send the library.
 A public fax machine (self-service with credit/debit card or prepaid fax card) is available on the second floor.

-Online exams can be completed using library computers in the computer lab if scheduled as dictated above.
+Online exams can be completed using library computers in the computer area if scheduled as dictated above.
 We cannot guarantee the speed of the library's Internet connection, or that the Internet connection will not be interrupted during the test.
 We cannot allow the installation of any special software that may be needed to complete the examination on a library computer.
 It is the student's responsibility to ensure that our computers are adequate for their test taking requirements.
 Students may bring their own laptops and connect to our wireless network, but we will not advise or assist in configuring personal laptops or software.

 We do not charge for proctoring exams.
 Nor do we accept requests from testing institutions that charge a fee for proctoring.
 We do accept and appreciate donations in support of the library's collections and services.

 Examinations must be completed by the student within 30 days of the library receiving the exam.
-Unless the student or testing institution contacts us about rescheduling an exam, we will discard exams that are not taken within that thirty days.
+Unless the student or testing institution contacts us about rescheduling an exam, we will discard exams that are not taken within that 30 days.